rogerbertan/rogerbertan/README.md

 <h1 align="center">💢 About Me:</h1>
-<p align="center">Hi, my name is Roger, and I'm passionate about building clean and functional apps.<br />
-Full-stack developer working with React Native for mobile, ReactJS for web, and Java Spring Boot for backend.
-Always exploring modern tools and best practices.</p>
+<p align="center">Hi, my name is Roger.
+I am passionate about creating clean, reliable and scalable applications.
+I work as a full-stack developer with a strong focus on Java using Spring Boot, and I also build mobile apps with React Native and web interfaces with React.
+I enjoy applying CI/CD practices, containerization with Docker and automated testing to deliver consistent and high-quality software.</p>

 ---